 The trip on the Chambly Canal was pretty special.
 We went through lock #9 right away, after waiting for a pedestrian & bicycle bridge to be raised.
 There were 4-5 more very low bridges but the lock keepers had told us how fast to go, and as long as we kept to that speed the bridges were raised pretty soon after we arrived.
 The Canal is narrow with a bike path on one side and roads or houses on the other.
 The Richelieu river can be seen on our right as well.

-The locks were built in the mid-1800’s and are still closed and opened by hand cranking various wheels.
-The lock doors are wood, 6-8 inches I think and beautiful.
+The locks were built in the mid-1800’s and are still opened and closed by hand cranking various wheels.
+The lock doors are wood, 6-8 inches thick and beautiful.
 When we go through these locks I am up on the bow, grabbing the first rope from the lock tender and pulling the boat to the side of the lock.
 Once I’ve got my rope and we are far enough in, Dirk turns off the engines and grabs a stern rope.
 We wave at bystanders as we travel through the locks, many who are on bikes.

-After getting settled at a Canada Parc dock, we went for a walk and visit Fort Chambly where we learned about the French Canadian early history in the area.
+After getting settled at a Canada Parc dock right after the last lock (and buying a pass to stay on Canadian lock walls the rest of the summer (about $400 Canadian), we went for a walk and visited Fort Chambly where we learned about the French Canadian early history in the area.
 I had to be patient and wait for my turn to hear some recordings in English since most visitors are speak French of course.
-Most signage in the fort was in both languages.
+Fortunately most signage in the fort was in both languages.
 We spent more than an hour there, also looked at featured photos by local artists and then roamed the main thoroughfare of this lovely town.
-Although we thought about eating out we were almost to tired for that so went back to the boat and ate, read, and blogged.
+Although we thought about eating out we were too tired for that so went back to the boat and ate, read, and blogged.